Digging In: Is the Global Food Supply Vulnerable to Cyber Criminals?

 Is the global food supply vulnerable to cyber criminals?
 The agriculture industry is not typically the first that comes to mind when discussing cyber attacks, but cybercrime is a real threat to today's modern agriculture.
 "Smart" farm machinery is vulnerable to malicious hackers, leaving local and global supply chains exposed to risk.

-Bruce Droz sits down with the Alliant cyber team, Bobby Horn, Meghan O'Malley and David Finz to explore what agribusiness companies can do (and what not to do) when a cyber crisis hits.
+Bruce Droz, Alliant Agribusiness, sits down with the Alliant Cyber team, Bobby Horn, Meghan O'Malley and David Finz to explore what agribusiness companies can do (and what not to do) when a cyber crisis hits.

 You're listening to Digging In, where we dig into the insurance topics, trends and news surrounding all things Agribusiness.
 Here is your host, Bruce Droz.